UCL STEaPP Module Development

 • Science and research as a public good

-• Priorities for research funding
+• Priorities for research funding; political rationale for funding R&D

 • Priorities for funding business innovation